andy1764/ComBatFamily/README.md

 Note that non-Gaussian data distributions are supported by functions such as `glm` and `gamlss`; however, the batch effect correction may produce harmonized data outside the original range of values.
 For now, specification of non-Gaussian distributions will generate a warning.
 This support is still a work-in-progress.

 ## 3. Citations
-If you are using CovBat for harmonization of mean and covariance, please cite the following article:

-> Chen, A. A., Beer, J. C., Tustison, N. J., Cook, P. A., Shinohara, R. T., Shou, H., & Initiative, T. A. D. N. (2022).
-Mitigating site effects in covariance for machine learning in neuroimaging data. *Human Brain Mapping*, 43(4), 1179–1195. https://doi.org/10.1002/hbm.25688

-If you are using ComBat, please cite the following papers:
+The original ComBat methodology is implemented in R, Matlab, and Python at https://github.com/Jfortin1/ComBatHarmonization.
+When using ComBat, please cite the following papers:

 > Fortin, J.-P., Cullen, N., Sheline, Y. I., Taylor, W. D., Aselcioglu, I., Cook, P. A., Adams, P., Cooper, C., Fava, M., McGrath, P. J., McInnis, M., Phillips, M. L., Trivedi, M. H., Weissman, M. M., & Shinohara, R. T. (2018).
 Harmonization of cortical thickness measurements across scanners and sites. *NeuroImage*, 167, 104–120. https://doi.org/10.1016/j.neuroimage.2017.11.024
 >